-The purpose of the testing is to determine the compressive strength and the elastic properties, represented by the Young's modulus and the Poisson ratio, of confined cylindrical intact rock cores at different confining pressures.
+The purpose of the testing is to determine the compressive strength and the elastic properties, represented by Young's modulus and the Poisson ratio, of confined cylindrical intact rock cores at different confining pressures.
 Moreover, the specimens have a water content corresponding to the in-situ conditions.
-The loading is carried out into the post-failure regime in order to study the mechanical behaviour of the rock after cracking and thereby be able to determine the brittleness and residual strength.
-The specimens are from the borehole KSH02A, which is a telescope borehole of SKB-kemi type with a bore depth of 1,000 m.
+The loading is carried out into the post-failure regime in order to study the mechanical behaviour of the rock after cracking, thereby enabling determination of the brittleness and residual strength.
+The specimens originate from borehole KFM04A, which is a near-vertical telescopic borehole of SKB-chemistry type with a drill lenght of c 1,000 m.

-The results from the tests are going to be used in the site descriptive rock mechanics model, which will be established for the candidate area selected for site investigations at Simpevarp.
+The results from the tests are to be used in the site descriptive rock mechanics model, which will be established for the candidate area selected for site investigations at Forsmark.